Harshitham195/Harshitham195/README.md

 # Welcome to My GitHub Portfolio!
 Hello!
 I’m Harshitha Madihalli, a seasoned professional passionate about leveraging data and technology to drive business outcomes.
-This portfolio showcases my journey and skills in:
+This portfolio showcases my journey.

   - Currently pursuing - Master of Science in Business Analytics, California State University, East Bay.
   - Have 5+ years of experience in companies like Synechron(Attra),Juniper Networks,CGI